Chapter Fifty Three

 "Thank you for taking time to call, we'll see you next week, Wednesday, seven."

 "Beautiful as always."

 The manager shuffles up, "Is Madame's call complete?"

 "Yes, thank you."

 "Not for now, the service was excellent, the tea remarkable, we chose the perfect accommodations."

 Manager turns to the waiter, "Tea is courtesy of the hotel, today and for the duration of their stay," he nods to me and the others, "if you require anything, my name is Edward, I am at your service."

 He nods, scoots off.

-"Neat of Catherine to call through the hotel, she knew what would happen.
+"Neat of Kate to call through the hotel, she knew what would happen.
 Her Royal Highness is doing just peachy.
 Our visit is casual, which in their world is skirts, a blouse or a nice dress, not jeans and a t-shirt.
 At least we don't have to do a gown thing.
-And we are to refer to them as Will and Catherine, they want our dinner to be relaxed, a break for them, still generous to make it less formal."
+And we are to refer to them as Will and Kate, they want our dinner to be relaxed, a break for them, still generous to make it less formal."

 Chapter Fifty Four